LIT-Protocol/lit-polyglot-sdk/README.md

-# Lit Polyglot SDK Monorepo
+# Experimental Lit Polyglot SDK Monorepo

 This monorepo contains the Lit Polyglot SDK for Python and Go.
 These are wrapper SDKs around the Lit JS SDK.
+This project is an experimental work in progress and is not yet ready for production use.

 ## Python SDK